codee-com/open-catalog/Checks/PWR030/README.md

 interchanging the loop headers only.
 For non perfectly nested loops it may require further code rewriting, but it usually pays off the effort because it brings high performance gains.

-### Actions

-Remove the pointer assignment instruction between loop headers to make the loops perfectly nested.

 ### Code example